 Since we do not explicitly solve the advection equation for the potential vorticity \eqref{eq::pv_adv}, there is no enforcement of continuity of $q_h$ between time levels.
 Rather this is diagnosed from \eqref{eq::pv_disc}.
 Integrating both sides of \eqref{eq::pv_disc} with respect to $q_h$ gives

-The second order integral of the above expression between time levels $n$ and $n+1$ for piecewise linear in time $q_h$, $\boldsymbol{u}_h$ and $h_h$ yields a cubic temporal polynomial on the left hand side, and a quadratic on the right.
+The second order integral of the above expression across the time level from $t^n$ to $t^{n+1}$ for piecewise linear in time $q_h$, $\boldsymbol{u}_h$ and $h_h$ yields a cubic temporal polynomial on the left hand side, and a quadratic on the right.
 Both of these may be integrated exactly using Simpson's rule, as